Subluminal and superluminal velocities of free-space photons: Classical wavepacket considerations

 We now consider a classical wavepacket composed of multiple plane waves with different wavevectors and frequencies satisfying the dispersion relation $\omega ({\bf k}) = ck$.
 For simplicity, we treat a scalar wavepacket described by the wavefunction $\psi({\bf r},t)$ and its plane-wave (Fourier) components $\tilde{\psi}({\bf k})e^{-i \omega({\bf k}) t}$.
 In the Fourier (momentum) representation, energy, momentum, and position correspond to the frequency $\omega$, wavevector ${\bf k}$, and the operator $i{\boldsymbol{\nabla}}_{\bf k}$, respectively.
 Accordingly, the energy centroid can be written as

 Taking the time derivative of this expression yields the energy-centroid velocity:

 where ${\bf v}_g = \partial \omega /\partial {\bf k} = c{\bf k}/k$ is the local group velocity in momentum space.
+(Considering the {\it $z$-propagation} of a skew plane wave, this group velocity yields $v_{g\,z} = ck_z/k <c$, while the corresponding phase velocity is $v_{ph\,z} = \omega/k_z = ck/k_z>c$.)
 Equation~\eqref{group_velocity} shows that the energy-centroid velocity can be regarded as the average {\it group velocity} of the wavepacket, and the second equality represents the momentum-representation counterpart of Eq.~\eqref{energy_velocity}.

 In turn, the average {\it phase velocity} of the wavepacket can be defined as the ratio of the mean frequency to the mean wavevector component along the propagation direction.
 This can be expressed as